marcellodebernardi/loss-landscapes/README.md

 to TensorFlow, scikit-learn, and more.

 ## Installation
-The package will be uploaded on PyPI once it is sufficiently developed.
-Up to that point, it can be installed by cloning this repository, and running `pip install -e ./loss-landscapes/`, where `loss-landscapes` is the directory this repository was cloned into.
+The package is available on PyPI.
+Install using `pip install loss-landscapes`.